 The District lies within the city limits of Manor and the City provides wastewater service to the District on a retail basis.
-The City owns a wastewater treatment plan with a capacity of 0.5 mgd average daily flow.
-The design for an expansion has been started.
+The City owns a wastewater treatment plant with a capacity of 1.33 mgd average daily flow.
 The City also has a wholesale agreement for wastewater treatment service with the City of Austin for a maximum daily flow of 1.818 mgd.
-The existing wastewater treatment facilities provide sufficient capacity to serve the District and the District has a contractual commitment from the City for retail wastewater service sufficient to serve full build out of the District.
+The existing wastewater treatment facilities provide sufficient capacity to serve the District and, according to the Engineer, wastewater supply from the City is sufficient to serve the anticipated full build-out of the District.